What is deep learning and how does it work? 25 machine learning interview questions with answers

 Prime uses involve any process that operates according to strict rules or patterns and has large amounts of data.
 If the data involved is too large for a human to make sense of in a reasonable amount of time, the process is likely a prime candidate for automation through artificial neural networks.

-How do neural networks learn?
+How are neural networks trained?

-Typically, an ANN is initially trained or fed large amounts of data.
+Typically, an ANN is initially trained, or fed large amounts of data.
 Training consists of providing input and telling the network what the output should be.
 For example, to build a network that identifies the faces of actors, the initial training might be a series of pictures, including actors, non-actors, masks, statues and animal faces.
 Each input is accompanied by matching identification, such as actors' names or "not actor" or "not human" information.
-Providing the answers allows the model to adjust its internal weightings to do its job better.
+Providing the answers enables the model to adjust its internal weightings to do its job better.

-For example, if nodes David, Dianne and Dakota tell node Ernie the current input image is a picture of Brad Pitt, but node Durango says it's George Clooney, and the training program confirms it's Pitt, Ernie decreases the weight it assigns to Durango's input and increase the weight it gives to David, Dianne and Dakota.
+For example, if nodes David, Dianne and Dakota tell node Ernie that the current input image is a picture of Brad Pitt, but node Durango says it's George Clooney, and the training program confirms it's Pitt, Ernie decreases the weight it assigns to Durango's input and increases the weight it gives to David, Dianne and Dakota.

-In defining the rules and making determinations -- the decisions of each node on what to send to the next tier based on inputs from the previous tier -- neural networks use several principles.
+In defining the rules and making determinations -- the decisions of each node on what to send to the next layer based on inputs from the previous tier -- neural networks use several principles.
 These include gradient-based training, fuzzy logic, genetic algorithms and Bayesian methods.
 They might be given some basic rules about object relationships in the data being modeled.

 Further, the assumptions people make when training algorithms cause neural networks to amplify cultural biases.
 Biased data sets are an ongoing challenge in training systems that find answers on their own through pattern recognition in data.
 If the data feeding the algorithm isn't neutral -- and almost no data is -- the machine propagates bias.